STIs & What I Wish More People Knew About Them

-[Content warning: sexual assault.
+[Content warning: this post contains recollection of sexual assault.
 If that's a hard topic for you, skip #5.]

 I wish we talked about chlamydia the way we talk about strep throat.

-It's not the infection that terrifies people, but the stigma of sexual abnormality.
-It's the scarlet letters that I can't erase from my history.
+It's not the infection that terrifies people — a cold is an infection — but the stigma of sexual abnormality.
+It's the scarlet letters that they can't erase from their history.
 "Dirty."
 Damaged.
 It's the fear of being undesirable.

 Even after all these years of blogging about sexuality, I instinctively opened Incognito tabs to research for this post.

-But I know that there's someone out there, who just got diagnosed with an STI, who is as scared and heartsick and nauseous as I was when I tested positive at 19 and 22.
+But I know that there's someone out there who just got diagnosed with an STI, who is scared and heartsick and nauseous.
 This post is for them.
 (And for anyone who thinks sex ed in America is shit.
 Which is all of you.)

 Table of contents (click to jump to a section):